petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/theme-css-yaml-configuration-reference.md

-# Theme CSS Client Extension Usage and Properties
+# Theme CSS YAML Configuration Reference

-Theme CSS client extensions are a way to introduce new CSS styling to your pages, using the same files as you would with a Liferay [theme](link).
-When you deploy a CSS client extension to your Liferay instance and configure a page to use it, the CSS contained in it adds to the styling present on the page, including theme and style book settings.
+Here is a guide to setting up the definition for a theme CSS client extension in your `client-extension.yaml` file.

 ## Usage Details